Dates: Friday, July 19–Saturday, August 3, 2019

-Cost: $3,630 (includes double occupancy residence hall room, all meals, and activities)
+2019 Cost: $3,805, plus $50 refundable damage deposit (cost includes double occupancy residence hall room, all meals, and activities)

-Landmark College's Summer Transition to College Program for college-bound high school graduates is all about preparation — through practice and exposure — for that crucial first semester of college.
+Our Summer Transition to College Program, for college-bound high school graduates, is all about preparation — through practice and exposure — for that crucial first semester of college.

-Even the most high-achieving students often face unanticipated difficulties in their first semester of college that may put them at risk for failure or struggle.
+Even the most high-achieving students often face unanticipated difficulties in their first semester of college possibly putting them at risk for failure or struggle.
 Problems often arise not from a lack of academic abilities, but from the enormous jump in independence required in a college environment.

-- Articulate individual learning issues that need attention
+- Learn to articulate individual learning issues that need attention

-- Use the self-advocacy skills they’ll need to navigate through their freshman year
+- Learn and practice self-advocacy skills they’ll need to navigate through their freshman year

-- Apply organizational skills, helpful habits, and useful behaviors they'll need to succeed at college — and identify problem habits and behaviors that might surface during their first year
+- Apply organizational skills, helpful habits, and useful behaviors needed to succeed at college — and identify problem habits and behaviors that might surface during their first year

 Students are immersed in a living/learning experience that offers a real “taste” of college life, college-level work, and the challenges they will encounter in the fall.
 They develop a clear understanding of their personal learning strengths and needs, and discover how resources and self-advocacy can support their success in college.

 The Summer Transition to College Program is offered on Landmark College’s rural campus in picturesque southern Vermont.
-Putney, Vermont, is located just nine miles from historic Brattleboro, named one of the Top 10 Small Art Towns in America.
-Participants join current Landmark College students who will be working toward their associate or bachelor's degrees in a five-week credit session.
-Program staff are primarily members of the Landmark College faculty.
+The town of Putney is located just nine miles from historic Brattleboro, named one of the Top 10 Small Art Towns in America.

 “It is a very beneficial program that really addresses each student’s individual style of learning and builds upon that to help them achieve success in the mainstream.”